Alameda & Contra Costa Counties

 A 2020 California DOJ bulletin mandated protection of Criminal Justice Information (CJI) and Personal Identifying Information (PII) during radio transmissions.

-What the DOJ Actually Required
+What the DOJ actually required

 The DOJ did not require wholesale encryption.
 Agencies like CHP and Palo Alto comply with the same requirements without encrypting all communications—they simply don't broadcast full PII over radio.